 CityMoves with Nokia

-CityMoves is a citizen science project that was set up by CHC to answer a research question: does increasing your step count reduce your resting heart rate?
+CityMoves was Connected Health Cities (CHC) big, public research project, set-up to answer a research question: does increasing your step count reduce your resting heart rate?

-Resting heart rate is the number of times your heart beats per minute when it is at complete rest.
-It is a good indication of how your heart becomes stronger as you get fitter.
+Resting heart rate is the number of times your heart beats per minute when at complete rest and can be a good indicator of how healthy you are.
+Findings will be posted here on the CHC website once the research study is complete.

-CHC has commissioned Nokia to deliver our CityMoves initiative.
-Moreover, data collected by the Nokia Health Mate app are anonymised.
-No personal data is shared with CityMoves or any third-party organizationJoin the challenge
+CHC commissioned Nokia to deliver the CityMoves initiative.
+Moreover, data collected by the Nokia Health Mate app was anonymised and no personal data was shared with any third-party organization.For more information please visit the CityMoves website